Yes. It does.

 The Secret Behind High Converting Lead Magnets

-Ask yourself how you can maximize the amount of the traffic you are getting.
+Ask yourself how you can maximize the amount of traffic you are getting in your marketing funnel.

 And fortunately, you have this guide that will help you do just that.